LyingHid/lyinghid.github.io/_posts/2020-07-14-RSA-and-modular-arithmetic.markdown

   </g>
 </svg>

-Thanks for the multiplication property, we are confident to the transformations made in equations (2)(3).
+Thanks for this multiplication property, the transformations are valid in equations (2)(3).

 And by these properties, we can conclude that modular arithmetic only cares about the remainder part.